influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.4/administration/config-options.md

 ### `--generic-client-id=`

-The generic OAuth 2.0 client ID.
+The generic OAuth 2.0 Client ID value.
 Can be used for a custom OAuth 2.0 service.

 Environment variable: `$GENERIC_CLIENT_ID`

 ### `--generic-client-secret=`

-The generic OAuth 2.0 client secret.
+The generic OAuth 2.0 Client Secret value.

 Environment variable: `$GENERIC_CLIENT_SECRET`